tudurom/bsc-thesis/doc/main.typ

 the verification tool is targeted by the compiler on their system.
 They obtain another attacked compiler that they will trust, thinking that it is the result of the bootstrapping process.

-// To extend its use case, my attack also targets
-// the `crypto.Sha256` function of the Go standard library,
-// to return the SHA256 hash of the legitimate compiler
-// whenever the user tries to compute the hash of a file
-// identical to the attacked compiler.

 == Quining: Indirect Self-Referencing